turingschool/backend-curriculum-site/module3/projects/rails_engine/evaluation.md

 * 3: Student presents their code and is able to talk about all the presentation points.
 * 2: Student presents their code and is able to talk about 3-4 of the presentation points.
 * 1: Student is unprepared for the presentation and requires prompts from the instructor to talk about the code.

-Presentation points:

-[ ] Demonstration of functional completeness (Running the spec harness & Rails Driver)

-[ ] Technical quality and organization of the code

-[ ] Identifying code that should be refactored and how it would be refactored

-[ ] Discussion of test coverage (happy and sad path and edge cases)

-[ ] Approach to their ActiveRecord queries

 ### Feature Delivery